0strich/python_challenge/solve/level0/README.md

 ```

-Imgae's name is calc.jpg
+Imgae's name is calc.jpg.

-so you just need to calculate number
+so you just need to calculate number.

 2 ^ 38

-Answer is 274877906944
+Answer is **274877906944**.

-Hint says try to change the URL address
+Hint says try to change the URL address.

 http://www.pythonchallenge.com/pc/def/274877906944.html